How to start an email (with examples)

 How to start an email

-The start of every email should always contain:
+The start of every email should always have a greeting followed by an opening line.

 The greeting / salutation

-The greeting or salutation should be the very first line of the email.
-The email greeting is dependent on who you’re writing to, your relationship, and the reason for writing to them.
-Continue reading to see our list of email greeting examples – we’ve put together a list of the most common, and safe email greetings for different scenarios.
+The email greeting opening should be the very first line of the email.
+The email greeting is dependent on who you’re writing to, your relationship with them, and the reason for writing to them.
+Continue reading to see our email greeting lines – we’ve put together a list of the most common, and safe email greetings for different scenarios.

 1. Dear name,

-Using “Dear” as your email greeting is a safe go-to, especially when you want to sound professional and formal.
-“Dear” is a formal email greeting that shows respect and formality.
-It is a safe email greeting for a cover letter, a business letter, or any situation requiring professionalism.
+If you’d like to start off your email professionally, a safe option is to use “Dear” as the greeting.
+It’s a well-recognized email salutation, that’s used around the world when you want to sound professional and formal.
+“Dear” is a safe email greeting for a cover letter, a business letter, or any situation requiring professionalism.

 • Dear Mr. Hutter,